 There are no car crash cases more tragic and heartbreaking for us as auto accident lawyers than the ones that involve infants and children.
 Children are the “most precious cargo” in our car, which is why every parent should know the proper ways to use a child car seat — and where to go for a child car seat inspection and safety check by a certified technician.
 By doing so, you’re taking a crucial step to ensure your children’s safety.

-Here are answers to some common questions about child car seats.
+Here are answers to some common questions about child car seat inspections and safety.
 They’ll help you keep your little ones safe and secure while traveling:

 Where can I go to get my car seat installed?